Klipper3d/klipper/docs/G-Codes.md

 [ADAPTIVE_MARGIN=<value>]`: This command probes the bed using generated points specified by the parameters in the config.
 After probing, a mesh is generated and z-movement is adjusted according to the mesh.
+The mesh is immediately active after successful completion of `BED_MESH_CALIBRATE`.
 The mesh will be saved into a profile specified by the `PROFILE` parameter, or `default` if unspecified.
 See the PROBE command for details on the optional probe parameters.
 If